- Footnotes in History -

 Dateline January 1918 - Old Man Winter 1, Wildcats 0 or The Curse of the Miami Big Reds

 Sometimes things just aren't meant to be.
 At the beginning of the 1918 season, Kentucky was scheduled to travel by train to Miami (OH) University for a game.
 They never made it however.
-Here is the story as published in the Kentucky Kernal, 1/17/1918
+Here is the story as published in the Kentucky Kernel, 1/17/1918

 ---------------